 Assumptions used to assess the Project scenarios include the location, height above ground, size, and sound power level of each noise source.
 The schedule of activity including duration and time of day were also considered for construction scenarios.
 Data describing the topographic detail of local terrain was acquired from the Cornell University Geospatial Information Repository at 30-foot (ft) (9-meter [m]) resolution (CUGIR 1995).
 Ground type such as water, grass, paved, or gravel was inferred from satellite imagery or Project facility layouts as applicable, and absorption coefficients were specified accordingly.
-The interaction between structures and propagating sound was accounted for assuming a reflection loss of 1 dB.
+The interaction between structures (e.g., houses) and propagating sound was accounted for assuming a reflection loss of 1 dB, whereas a reflection loss of 4 dB was specified for noise barriers.
 Data describing building locations and dimensions were obtained from Open Street Map (OSM 2020) and Project facility layouts.
 Parameters describing weather conditions were set to annual average conditions for Long Island (temperature of 52.0 degrees Fahrenheit [11 degrees Celsius] and 63 percent relative humidity).
 Assuming wintertime defoliate conditions, no losses were accounted for due to vegetation intervening with noise propagation.
 The heights of all NSRs were specified at 5 ft (1.5 m) above ground level.